The National Science Teachers Association has given national recognition to our secondary science education program at Wheaton.

 Requirements for teacher certification by the State of Illinois in biology may be met by completing 26 hours of courses in biology consisting of BIOL 241, 242, 243, 252, 8 hours of 300-level lab classes, and 494, and by completing 24 hours of supporting courses consisting of CHEM 221, CHEM 222, CHEM 241, GEOL 221, PHYS 221, ASTR 301 or ASTR 302, and SCI 321.
 CHEM 236 and CHEM 237 may be substituted for CHEM 221 and 222.

 A Master of Arts in Teaching (MAT) program is available with a Biology major.
 A Combined Bachelor's/MAT program may be completed in six years and one summer.
 Please visit the Education Department here at Wheaton College, Masters of Arts in Teaching page for more information.
-Also visit the Initial Secondary Education page for secondary education certification in science.
+Also visit the Science Teacher Education page for secondary education certification in science.